amanmehta560/delta-demo/README.md

 # delta-demo
-practicing the demo to git and github amam mehta
+practicing the demo to git and github. amam mehta